nabhonil/FlinkProcessor/README.md

 3. Flink DataStream
 4. Kafka Connectors

+The logic of this application is to read the data stream (in the form of Strings) from a Kafka Topic "testtopic" and use the Flink to process the String by converting it to Upper Case and appending this Upper Case String to the statement "Receiving from Kafka: ".
+Once the data is processed it is sent to another Kafka topic "testtopicoutput" and also shown in the application console.

 ## How to use the code

 Please refer to the Commands.txt on how to run this application.